FirelyTeam/firely-docs/firelyserver/reference/programming_api/programming_api.rst

 Important classes and interfaces
 ================================

-If you want to develop a plugin for Firely Server FHIR Server, there are a couple of classes that you will probably interact with.
+If you want to develop a plugin for Firely Server, there are a couple of classes that you will probably interact with.
 This page lists those classes, with an explanation of each.

 .. toctree::
    :maxdepth: 2